go-playground/overalls/README.md

 How to Contribute
 ------

-There will always be a development branch for each version i.e. `v1-development`.
-In order to contribute, please make your pull requests against those branches.
+There will always be a development branch.
+In order to contribute, please make your pull requests against that branch.

-If the changes being proposed or requested are breaking changes, please create an issue, for discussion or create a pull request against the highest development branch for example this package has a v1 and v1-development branch however, there will also be a v2-development brach even though v2 doesn't exist yet.
+If the changes being proposed or requested are breaking changes, please create an issue.

 License
 ------